 Live chat means a lot to us because we like to know our unique clients and their needs.
 We understand the capabilities of bots and AI, but they haven’t mastered the human touch.
 That human touch could be the difference for your brand.
 So don’t be in a hurry to automate, talk to people.
 In addition, make sure contact information is clear and precise.
 Even as a small business, you have different people in charge of different functions.

 Give your clients direct contact to people who will be able to help them and minimize routing.
 Be it phone numbers, email addresses or physical addresses, take them to the right people.
 The last thing you want is a frustrated client dealing with someone who can’t help them.
 Believe me, after five minutes of transfers and holding, your brand name will not be recovering.

 Make your site the hub of your online presence

 When clients are taken by your product, service, brand and website, they will want to keep in touch some more.
 Nothing could be as rewarding from a website as a client who voluntarily signs up to be contacted at a later date.
 This is the best kind of lead because it’s almost guaranteed to convert.

 At the very least, they are very likely to receive your communication well.
-The last thing you want to present a barrier to clients being able to do this.
-Make sure your website is the central hub to your business’s entire online presence.
+The last thing you want to present is a barrier to clients being able to do this.
+Make sure your website is the central hub of your business’s entire online presence.
 Display your social media, subscription forms, wish lists and any other connections prominently.
-Use your popups sparingly, and non invasively, but make sure clients can keep in touch.
+Use your pop-ups sparingly, and non-invasively, but make sure clients can keep in touch.